Priscila-Portela/telegram-rossmann/README.md

 ## Example Output:
 ![rossmann](img/app_bot.jpg)

-## Note:
+### Note:
 * After several hours of inactivity, the bot may enter a rest mode.
 In this case, the response to the first message upon reactivation might take up to 2 minutes.
 When active, the bot returns sales forecasts immediately.

-# Additional Information
+# 8. Additional Information

 ### Data Analysis and Model Performance Metrics
-For detailed performance metrics, model evaluation results, a complete exploratory data analysis and complete code refer to the notebook (End-to-End_Sales_Forecasting.ipynb) in this folder.
+For detailed performance metrics, model evaluation results, a complete exploratory data analysis and complete code refer to the notebook (End-to-End_Sales_Forecasting.ipynb) in this repository.

 ### Data Sources
 The data used in this project is sourced from kaggle [https://www.kaggle.com/c/rossmann-store-sales/data].
 Ensure you have access to this data if you wish to reproduce the results.